-A lot of people look at us weird when we tell them we are travelling by motorcycle in Europe.
+A lot of people look at us weird when they learn we are travelling by motorcycle in Europe.
 They ask why, then ask Sandra where does she put all her stuff, then shake their heads.
 But everyone who rides understands.

 Sport of Riding